aerius/taskmanager/source/taskmanager/telemetry.md

 # Telemetry in Taskmanager

-The taskmanager application is equiped with OpenTelemetry capabilities.
+The taskmanager application is equipped with OpenTelemetry capabilities.
 That means that it supports the use of an opentelemetry java agent, even though it is not manually instrumented.

 ## Traces